 July 2020: As the book approaches publication WITHOUT an introduction, I decided to repost this from ten years ago, when it was still under the aegis of UC Press and Chelsea Manning was still imprisoned at Quantico.
 The book evolved as well, but the themes below whisper from between its pages.
 It’s been a long timeContinue reading “Notes toward an introduction”

+Or, what our dissenting soldiers might have thought of the 1787 Constitutional Convention.
 In Philadelphia that September, President Washington joined many signers of the Declaration of Independence to discuss revision of the Articles of Confederation, the document governing the way the country was put together.
-Many came with ideas: James Madison had drafted a “Virginia Plan” which contained a bill of rights, to spell out what was contained in “life, liberty and pursuit of happiness.”
+Many came with ideas: James Madison had drafted a “VirginiaContinue reading “For Constitution Day, a few days late”

 If you’ve been following national politics some, you may have heard, from both the left and the right, people naming the “Logan Act” as a way to penalize those Republican senators who sent a letter to Tehran behind Obama’s back.
 This isn’t the site for it, so I’ll leave it to Charlie Pierce to explainContinue reading “No #47traitors here;The Logan Act’s namesake just wanted peace with France”